alebrega/commodities-api/README.md

 # Commodities-Api JSON API

-Commodities-API provides an easy-to-integrate REST JSON with real-time and historical Commodity and exchange rates for 168 world currencies.
+[Commodities-API.com](https://www.commodities-api.com) provides an easy-to-integrate REST JSON with real-time and historical Commodity and exchange rates for 168 world currencies.

 # Which commodities and currencies are supported?